eellak/gsoc2018-3gm/README.md

 ## Timeline

 You can view the detailed timeline [here](https://docs.google.com/document/d/1AnbAzqE2HCsJy2q2zWHcRBvtmBbimoYIqm8AQ4bQrZA/edit?usp=sharing).
+What has been done during the program can be found in the [Final Progress Report](https://github.com/eellak/gsoc2018-3gm/wiki/Final-Report-for-Google-Summer-of-Code-2018)

 ---